arnavjain321-prog/manutd-2007-08-style-profile/README.md

 Match-level xG and shot maps

-Streamlit or Dash interactive dashboard
+Deploying an interactive dashboard using Streamlit or Dash

 Data Source
 FBref / StatsBomb

-All player-level and match-level statistics were manually exported from: https://fbref.com/en/
+All player-level and match-level statistics (minutes, goals, shots, key passes, defensive actions, etc.) were manually exported from: https://fbref.com/en/

 Data used strictly for educational, non-commercial analysis.

 License
 This project is released under the MIT License.

 Contact
 Arnav Jain
 Master of Science in Data Science, University of Virginia
 LinkedIn: https://www.linkedin.com/in/arnavjain2026/

-For football-analytics collaboration or opportunities, feel free to reach out.
+If you're interested in football-analytics collaboration or opportunities, feel free to reach out.